sha0coder/scemu/docs/ARGUMENTS.md

 ## Memory maps

-scemu looks for the memory maps folder in "maps/"  but also can be configured with `-M` or `--maps`
+mwemu looks for the memory maps folder in "maps/"  but also can be configured with `-M` or `--maps`

 The maps are TEB and PEB and other structures, and also memory headers and library code mapped in different memory maps.